 Micaiah's "Sacrifice" ability in Radiant Dawn worked the same way, using up 1 HP for every 1 HP restored (and would use up as much as possible until the target was fully healed or she was at 1 HP.).
-Most players consider its only uses to be level grinding (it grants XP to Micaiah, who can then be healed to give XP to the healer as well), particularly after she class changes and can use a proper staff, and the fact that it heals stats for free.
+Most players consider its only uses to be level grinding (it grants XP to Micaiah, who can then be healed to give XP to the healer as well), particularly after she class changes and can use a proper staff, and the fact that it heals status conditions for free.

 The Sak and Nasak techniques from Phantasy Star II and Phantasy Star III work this way.
 They kill the user but fully restore any other living party member's HP.
 They require 1 TP to cast as well, though.
 The espers in Phantasy Star IV also have the ability to extend lives at the cost of their own lifespan.
 This is only plot-related, though, since the aforementioned techniques don't exist in-game.

 In the not-so-renowned video game adaptation of Eragon, all characters have no MP whatsoever and use their HP to cast.Luckily, the "Magic" skill level of each can lower the amount of HP needed for magic.This renders healing spells slightly more useful (With low Magic skill they heal less than they cost) and is fundamental to avoid making the game Unwinnable once the player has to face, solo, a pair of bosses that are immune to pretty much everything except magic.